Editor’s Note: Originally published on Oct 15, 2015, updated on May 21, 2021, and last updated on Jan. 23, 2023.

 Looking for ways to boost This is what you call products manufactu… More sales?
 We could think of at least one tool that can improve your sales velocity on Amazon.
 Here’s how to successfully compete on Amazon with virtually no effort.

-If you want to boost private label sales, maximize profits, and compete on Amazon with the right sellers, you need a tool that understands the Private Label market.
-Because in the dog-eat-dog world of online selling, it’s not just about your product; it’s about how you reprice.
+If you want to compete with the right sellers, maximize profits, and boost private label sales on Amazon, you need a tool that understands the Private Label market.
+Because in the dog-eat-dog world of online selling, it’s not just about your product; it’s also about how you reprice.

 The Private Label (PL) Market on Amazon

-All merchants, from small booksellers to luxury fashion brands, know that repricing only works on Amazon if it’s large-scale and dynamic.
+All Amazon merchants, from small booksellers to luxury fashion brands, know that repricing only works if it’s large-scale and dynamic.
 And this is especially important for This is what you call products manufactu… More sellers on Amazon.
 That’s because their competitors aren’t immediately obvious.

 So, for instance, most third-party sellers worry about the people that sell the same product, on the same listing.
 And they base their pricing strategy on what these other sellers do, It’s a technique many sellers u… More them to win the This refers to the situation where a sel… More and tweaking their prices to maximize profits.

 Not many automated repricers take all these competitors into account.
-And what’s the point of using a tool with tunnel vision?
+But what’s the point of using a repricing tool with tunnel vision?
 Luckily, there are a few of these out there that are designed with Private Label sellers in mind.

 Boosting Private Label Sales on Amazon with Sellery